Created by David Rosenfelt

-ANDY CARPENTER is just another hard-working criminal lawyer and sports nut with a gift for gab living in the Paterson, New Jersey burbs when his father, Nelson Carpenter, an allegedly straight-arrow former DA, ups and dies, leaving Andy $22 million dollars richer.
+ANDY CARPENTER is just another hard-working criminal lawyer with a gift for gab living in the Paterson, New Jersey burbs when his father, Nelson Carpenter, an allegedly straight-arrow former DA, ups and dies, leaving Andy $22 million dollars richer.

 Well, what more can a poor boy do, 'cept to find out where the hell that money came from?
 That's the premise of Andy's first recorded case, the Edgar and Shamus-nominated Open and Shut (2002).